Dustin Diamond Dead: Actor Reportedly Passes Away At 44 After Battle With Cancer

 Actor Had Support From Former Co-Stars

 After his diagnosis was announced, Diamond saw support from many across the entertainment industry, including some of his former co-stars.
-Access Hollywood host Mario Lopez reacted to the news on Twitter, sharing a picture from their time working together on the teen comedy and sharing a hopeful message.
+Access Hollywood host Mario Lopez reacted to the news on Twitter, sharing a picture from their work together on the teen comedy and sharing a hopeful message.

 “I connected with Dustin earlier this evening and although the news of his diagnosis is heartbreaking, we remain positive that he’ll overcome this.
 Praying for him & his family and for a speedy recovery.
 God Bless,” Lopez tweeted.

-Many of Diamond’s fans also offered message of support, sending prayers and wishes that he could overcome the significant health crisis.
+Many of Diamond’s fans also offered message of support, sending prayers and wishes that he could overcome the significant crisis.

 After his death was announced on Monday, many took to social media to offer condolences to Diamond’s loved ones and share memories of his work as a child star.
-Many noted the impact he had as Screech, the brainy teenager from Saved By The Bell, who had a prolific run on the series.
+Many noted the impact he had as Screech, the brainy teenager from Saved By The Bell, and his prolific run on the series.
 After appearing in the original iteration of the show, he returned in Saved by the Bell: The New Class, playing the former Bayside High School student who returned to serve as an assistant to principal, Mr. Belding.
 He remained part of the series through 2000.